Skip to content

 Forward Curve Accuracy – Hairy Graph

 Many borrowers use forward curves to help project interest rates over the life of a project.
-The following graph illustrates how accurately the market predicts LIBOR for the next five years at any given time.
+The following graph illustrates how accurately the market predicted LIBOR for the next five years at any given time.
+Since SOFR has only been around since 2019, this analysis looks at LIBOR for historical context, but the indices are extremely correlated.

 Key takeaways: